 I currently only operate on two meters and [occasionally] 440 Mhz.
 Apartment living doesn’t foster much opportunity for operating on 80 through 10 meters.

 Amateur radio has been an integral part of my life.
-I have made many friends through the hobby over my now forty-eight year radio career.
+I have made many friends through the hobby over my now forty-nine year radio career.